divx1979/Divyesh-Bhatt/README.md

 # Divyesh-Bhatt
-My Bio
+Applied Machine Learning Engineer
 ## HEY THERE!
-I'm a Mumbai based Data Scientist with a background in Mathematics and Statistics.
+I'm a Mumbai based ML Specialist with a background in Mathematics and Statistics.
 My current research focus is on developing efficient algorithms to solve optimization and big data challenges in the Edtech and Retail space.

 I'm also interested in Artificial Intelligence using NLP and eating free pizza 🍕🍕(*at networking events).